ircv3/ircv3-specifications/core/message-tags-3.2.md

 Previous versions of this spec did not specify how to handle trailing backslashes with no escape character.
 This was added to help consistency across implementations.

+Previous versions of this spec did not specify how to handle invalid escapes.
+This was clarified to help consistency across implementations.

 [rfc1459]: http://tools.ietf.org/html/rfc1459#section-2.3.1